- 1. Unattended remote access and troubleshooting

 - 8. End user support for customers and employees

-Since Android holds 75.85% share of the mobile OS market, this article will focus primarily on Android mobile device management solution.
-Here is a list of 8 must-have Android MDM features every business should evaluate to efficiently manage your mobile workforce.
+Since Android holds a 75.85% share of the mobile OS market, this article will focus primarily on Android device management solutions.
+Here is a list of 8 must-have Android MDM features every business should evaluate to manage your mobile workforce efficiently.

 1. Unattended remote access and troubleshooting

 App crashes, malfunctioning devices, and failed installations are just some of the wide range of technical issues IT administrators have to manage.
 Unfortunately, traditional IT troubleshooting methods such as onsite visits, emails, and phone calls are too costly and time-consuming for the service provider and the employee or customer.

 IT admins can resolve issues quickly and efficiently for non-technical users or those out in the field using the unrestricted remote control feature built within an MDM software.
 Any IT support and services can be administered in real-time and from the comfort of the admin’s office.

 Bulk file transfer allows your business to send multiple files to different groups of devices in your fleet.
 Two-way file transfer will enable you to send or retrieve files between two devices.
 Organizations should always make sure data transfer is secured between devices with encryption.

 Bulk action can also be very time-efficient when it comes to device enrollment.
 For example, MDM solutions would offer a quick installation process with a QR code to scan or APK that allows businesses to add or remove new devices without interfering with daily operations.